David Larlet, an enthusiast Web crafter based in Montreal 🇨🇦.

 - Still being part of a web cooperative for 6 years,

-- building from scratch a media website for 6 months within a team in an incremental and iterative process,
+- building from scratch a pan-Europeans news website for 6 months within a team in an incremental and iterative process,

 - prototyping an ecosystem of websites, APIs and protocols for 6 months to check if a French law related to unmanned aerial vehicles was applicable,